Uniform blog/Digital experience composition platform (DXCP)/Why the rush to composable is not paying off for marketers

 - Business users are left out in the cold.
 Because they must rely on developers to complete their tasks, business users end up waiting after submitting IT tickets, which are at times stuck in a backlog.
 Business users also lose the control they are used to with their previous solutions.

 - Headless CMSes must be constantly rebooted.
 With CMS being a crucial part of tech stacks, the limitations inherent in headless CMSes, such as data models that don’t meet the changing requirements, are particularly problematic.

-DXC is an ideal product for managing composable stacks because it eliminates the need for glue code and ends the workflow battle between developer-centric and business-user-centric tools and technologies.
-In essence, DXC orchestrates the composable, API-first services for creating and maintaining digital experiences even though the stack lacks a seamlessly integrated collaborative environment.
+DXCP is an ideal product for managing composable stacks because it eliminates the need for glue code and ends the workflow battle between developer-centric and business-user-centric tools and technologies.
+In essence, DXCP orchestrates the composable, API-first services for creating and maintaining digital experiences even though the stack lacks a seamlessly integrated collaborative environment.
 Consequently, business users have full control of the experience-creation process.

 - No-code tools for business users with which to create experiences independently without developer assistance.